HighGroundVision/Daedalus/README.md

 ## Getting Started

-To download donwnload the data in json format call one of the funcations with the appropriate pramaters.
+To download download the data in json format call one of the functions with the appropriate parameters.

-You can now download this project as a NuGet package through [MyGet](https://www.myget.org/feed/highgroundvision/package/nuget/HGV.Daedalus).
-We may move these packages to [Nuget Gallery](https://www.nuget.org/) in the future.
+You can now download this project as a NuGet package through [Nuget Gallery](https://www.nuget.org/packages/HGV.Daedalus/)

 ## License